2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 About 77% of the students majoring in comparative literature at the school are women while 23% are male.

 With a ranking of #10, North Carolina State University did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
-Located in the large city of Raleigh, NC State is a public school with a very large student population.
+Located in the large city of Raleigh, NC State is a public school with a fairly large student population.

 Women make up 69% of the comparative literature majors at the school.